-Many New York traffic tickets are issued for Disobey Traffic Control Device and many people ask us what exactly constitues a “traffic control device”.
+Many New York traffic tickets are issued for Disobeyed Traffic Control Device, and many people ask us what exactly constitues a “traffic control device.”

-Thus, if you fail to follow the directions indicated on any sign, or any traffic signal, or any marking written on the pavement, you are in danger of receiving a traffic ticket for Disobey Traffic Control Device.
+Thus, if you fail to follow the directions indicated on any sign, or any traffic signal, or any marking written on the pavement, you are in danger of receiving a traffic ticket for disobeyed traffic device.

 For example, a driver who is pulled over for speeding in the state of New York may be charged with excessive speed.
 In addition, the driver may also be cited for failure to obey a traffic control device.
-Each charge brings with it its own set of fines and points.
+These are separate NY traffic tickets, and each charge brings with it its own set of fines and points.
 Any traffic control device violation in the state automatically earns a driver two points on their license if convicted.

 In many ways, this section of law is a catch-all.
 There are specific violations for red lights, green arrows, stop signs, speed signs, etc, yet in theory any one of these violations could be written under the general traffic control device section.